sam-howl/fhnw-webpr/notes/week5.md

 eval("b=2;") //gives back 2 and b is now 2
 ```

-* be aware that eval can be misused
+* be aware that eval can be misused (eval is executed in global scope)

 ```javascript
 display(context, x => eval(userFunction.value, x)) //user can give in alert("you got hacked");
 ```

-* to prevent side effects
+* to prevent side effects (Function will not be executed in global scope)

 ```javascript
 const f = Function('x', 'return ' + userFunction.value);